flutter/devtools/packages/devtools_app/release_notes/README.md

 [#10000000003](https://github.com/flutter/devtools/pull/10000000003)
 ```

+Find other examples in [previous notes]().

 ### Adding images to a release note entry

 Consider adding an image to the release note entry:

 1. Add the image to the `release_notes/images` folder,
-2. Reference it in the markdown:
+2. Reference it in the markdown, right after the release note entry:

     ```markdown

         ![Accessible image description](images/my_feature.png "Image hover description")

     ```

 #### Image style